 NJ Furniture Store Facing Lawsuit for Allegedly Firing Woman for Being a Lesbian

-January 22, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+January 22, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 An Ashley Furniture store in Seacaucus, NJ is facing a lawsuit after allegedly firing an employee for being a lesbian.